 Treatment Options for Impacted Teeth

 A combination of orthodontics and surgical procedures can fix impacted teeth.
 Many times braces are used to move the existing teeth to create space for surgery to be performed.
 Once the impacted teeth are exposed, a modified bracket is commonly placed on the crown of the teeth to force them into the proper position.
 The bracket includes a small chain, so our doctors can attach other devices as needed to assist the eruption of the impacted teeth.
-These procedures can be completed by our doctors in Peoria, Galesburg, and Macomb.
+These procedures can be completed by our doctors in Peoria and Galesburg.

 Patient Expectations Following Surgery